wdi-sg/gitbook-2018/05-express/express-auth/mongoose/02createuser.md

 * User's name should be between 3-99 characters
 * User's password should be required and between 8-99 characters

-In order to do this, we can use Validations. __???Note that by adding a `msg` within each validation, we'll be able to give a user-friendly message if a validation fails.__ This will be handled in our routes later.
+In order to do this, we can use Validations. __Note that by adding a `msg` within each validation, we'll be able to give a user-friendly message if a validation fails.__ This will be handled in our routes later.

 [Mongoose Validation Documentation](http://mongoosejs.com/docs/validation.html)